 Can Shower Head Cause Hair Fall?

 Showering is a daily ritual for many of us and an intrinsic part of personal hygiene and self-care, but did you know that your shower head could be causing hair loss?
 That's right - shower heads can actually contribute to hair loss, and not a lot of people realise this!
+If you don't have the right shower head, you are likely to face skin and hair troubles.

 Of course, it's essential to consult a doctor if your hair loss is severe since it could be a sign of a serious health condition and not just a result of external circumstances.